Enide/polyglot-maven-editors/README.md

 Part of these issues are possibly be caused by XText approach and limitations, so they likely won't be fixed soon.

-XText is not small dependencies, while the whole Minimalist Editor is less than **25KB** in size.
+XText is not small dependency, while the whole Minimalist Editor is less than **25KB** in size.

 Latest version 2.3.0 of protobuf-dt requires at least Neon, while this minimalist Editor should work from Neon downto Kepler "and beyond".